decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 ---

 #### **5. Are vote bits set when you purchase a stake or when you actually are called to vote?
-Does this change when in a proof-of-stake pool?**
+Does this change when in a stakepool?**

 They are set when you actually vote[^13607] (which really only makes sense because you might have bought the ticket weeks or months before a specific voting agenda even exists).

-A proof-of-stake pool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
+A stakepool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
 That said, in general, people should avoid using stake pools that do not allow them control over how they want to vote on non-pool specific issues.

 ---